Ward 5 York South—Weston: History

-The ward was created in 2018 when the provincial government aligned Toronto's then-44 municipal wards with the 25 corresponding provincial and federal ridings.
+The 2018 Toronto municipal election ran from May 1, 2018, to October 22, 2018, and while underway the provincial government introduced the Better Local Government Act, 2018, S.O.
+2018, c.
+11 - Bill 5.
+The act was assented to on August 14, 2018.

+The immediate effect of this act was to eliminate all previous ward models, and replace them with a 25-ward model designed to align with the provincial and federal ridings boundaries in effect at that time.

+The timing of the boundary change was controversial, and the City of Toronto sued the province contesting the provisions' constitutionality.
+In the absence of an injunction, and with the pending threat of the province invoking the notwithstanding clause which would defeat any constitutional challenge, the election continued under the 25-ward model.

+The nomination period originally scheduled to close on July 27, 2018, was extended to September 14, 2018.
+This allowed new candidates to run, and existing candidates to either withdraw or to reassign their candidacy to a different constituency.

+In a judgment rendered October 1, 2021, the Supreme Court of Canada upheld the constitutionality of the provisions, and the 25-ward model remained in effect for the 2022 Toronto municipal election.

 The current ward is an amalgamation of the old Ward 11 (western section), the old Ward 12 (eastern section).

 2018 municipal election

 Ward 5 York South—Weston was first contested during the 2018 municipal election.
 Ward-12 incumbent Frank Di Giorgio, who served as budget chief under former mayor Rob Ford ran against Ward 11 incumbent and council speaker Frances Nunziata, and nine other candidates.
 Nunziata was ultimately elected with 44.55 per cent of the vote.

 2022 municipal election

-In 2022, Nunziata narrowly secured re-election in a tightly-contested race against progressive candidate Chiara Padovani, who was endorsed by Progress Toronto and the Toronto & York Region Labour Council.
+In 2022, Nunziata narrowly secured re-election in a tightly contested race against progressive candidate Chiara Padovani, who was endorsed by Progress Toronto and the Toronto & York Region Labour Council.
 Nunziata prevailed over Padovani by a margin of 94 votes.

 Geography

 York South—Weston is part of the Etobicoke/York community council.

 The ward is largely made up of what was the former city of York prior to Metro Toronto's 1998 amalgamation.
 It is bordered to the west by the Humber River and the east by a Canadian National Railway track.
 The north boundary is Highway 401 and the south boundary is a Canadian Pacific Railway track.